© 2021 GWEN DEWAR, PH.D., ALL RIGHTS RESERVED

+Does this approach make a difference?
 Yes.
-Here's is review of the evidence, and some tips for becoming a more effective emotion coach.
+Here’s an overview of emotion coaching and its effects, with some tips for becoming a more effective emotion coach.

 Their bodies might be small, but the same can’t be said for their emotional reactions.
 Young children encounter lots of frustrations and reasons for negativity.
 They are frequently beset by emotions like anger, sadness, anxiety, and fear.